Flexible Moral Hazard Problems with Adverse Selection: Introduction

-Recent explorations of the flexible moral hazard framework include \cite{hebert18}, which studies a security design problem where the seller designs a security and can shape the probability distribution of the asset's value in arbitrary ways. \cite{barron20} considers a moral hazard problem where the agent can costlessly add mean-preserving noise to the output distribution. \cite{mattsson23} and \cite{Bonham21} both study contract design problems where the agent can alter the output distribution arbitrarily, incurring a cost based on the Kullback-Leibler divergence between initial and altered distribution.
-Closely related to our work is \cite{georgia22}, which introduces a first-order approach to the flexible moral hazard problems with general cost functions that are smooth and convex.
-The study provides a first-order characterization of when an output distribution can be implemented by a contract, as well as a characterization of the principal's optimal menu.
-Based on \cite{georgia22}, we introduce adverse selection to the moral hazard problem, and investigate how asymmetric information influences the design of contracts.
+Recent explorations of the flexible moral hazard framework include \cite{hebert18} and \cite{krahmer2025}, which analyze security design problems where a seller issues a security and directly shapes the probability distribution of the asset's return. \cite*{barron20} considers a moral hazard problem where the agent can costlessly add mean-preserving noise to the output distribution. \cite{mattsson23} and \cite{Bonham21} both study contract design problems where the agent can arbitrarily alter the output distribution, incurring a cost based on the Kullback-Leibler divergence between the initial and altered distributions.

+Our study builds on \cite{georgia22}, which develops a first-order approach to the flexible moral hazard problems with general cost functions that are smooth and convex. \cite{georgia22} provides a first-order characterization of when an output distribution can be implemented by a contract, as well as a necessary first-order condition for the principal's optimal contract.
+Extending \cite{georgia22}, we incorporate adverse selection into the moral hazard problem and study how asymmetric information influences the design of contracts.

 This paper is also related to the literature on moral hazard problems with adverse selection (\cite{laffont1986}, \cite{baron1987}, \cite{picard1987}, \cite{melumad}, \cite{faynzi}).
-More recently, \cite{gottlieb2017} studies a moral hazard problem with binary outputs, binary effort levels, and two-dimensional private information and discusses exclusion and distortion in the optimal menu. \cite{gottlieb22} show that when the agent is risk-neutral and protected by limited liability, under an assumption that restricts the set of possible output distributions, it is always optimal for the principal to provide a single contract. \cite{castro21} extends this result with a risk-averse agent under additional assumptions. \cite{chade21} study conditions under which moral hazard and adverse selection can be decoupled, thereby reducing the moral hazard problem with adverse selection to a pure screening problem.
-While all the aforementioned studies are conducted under the classical moral hazard framework, we utilize the flexible framework.
+More recently, \cite{gottlieb2017} studies a moral hazard problem with binary outputs, binary effort levels, and two-dimensional private information, highlighting issues of exclusions and distortions in the optimal menus. \cite{gottlieb22} shows that when the agent is risk-neutral and protected by limited liability, under an assumption that restricts the set of possible output distributions, it is always optimal for the principal to provide a single contract. \cite{castro21} extends this result to settings with a risk-averse agent under additional assumptions. \cite*{chade21} investigates conditions under which moral hazard and adverse selection can be decoupled, thereby reducing the moral hazard problem with adverse selection to a pure screening problem.
+While all the aforementioned studies are conducted under the classical moral hazard framework, our study employs the flexible moral hazard framework.